(Surgery, Bloodless; Bloodless Medicine; Medicine, Bloodless)

 - Save and re-infuse the patient’s own blood (instead of donated blood)

-- Use medicines that will boost a patient’s blood production and put off elective surgery until anemia resolves
+- Use medications that will boost a patient’s blood production and put off elective surgery until anemia resolves

 - Complications from a blood transfusion

 - Fewer blood transfusion complications

 Possible ComplicationsComplications from bloodless surgery may include having a poor reaction to the medications, fluids, and other methods used to prepare your body for the procedure.
 If you plan to use the bloodless approach, your doctor will review a list of possible complications specific to your situation, focusing on the type of surgery you will be having and your overall health.Smoking may increase the risk of complications.
 If you smoke, talk to your doctor about how you can quit .